AwesomeVk47/Rclone-preset-manager/README.md

 * Easily execute said presets
 * Add multiple tasks in the same preset
 * Create a desktop "shortcut" to execute preset Easily
-* Add the preset to in Windows task scheduler
+* Add the preset to Windows task scheduler (must be done manually).

 # Requirements